InnerSourceCommons/InnerSourcePatterns/patterns/1-initial/governance-based-project-setup.md

 ## Solution

-Support new Trusted committers with a list of resources targeted at each of the three governance levels.
+Support new Trusted Committers with a list of resources targeted at each of the three governance levels.

 ### Level: "Bug reports and Issues welcome"